-Robin Roberts Reveals What Everyone Can Learn from the Nicest Place in America
+Robin Roberts Reveals What Everyone Can Learn from 2018’s Nicest Place in America

 The Good Morning America newscaster opens up about what it truly means to be nice.

 Editor’s Note: In August 2018, Reader’s Digest Editor-in-Chief Bruce Kelley sat down with ABC’s Good Morning America co-anchor and Nicest Places in America guest judge Robin Roberts to talk about Nicest Places, how optimism is a muscle, and starting a tradition of kindness in your family.
 The interview has been lightly edited for clarity and space.

 BRUCE KELLEY: What made you so excited to be part of Nicest Places?

 ROBIN ROBERTS: Nicest is a way to wave the flag and say, “Don’t give up hope, folks!
 There are a lot of good, sweet, thoughtful people in America.”
 There’s a lot of talk of division in this country.
 It’s great to show that that’s not the whole story and to create ambassadors all across the country.
 In the two hours of Good Morning America, we have to give you a broad sense of what’s going on and sometimes I like for it to have more of the up, as opposed to the conflict.
 I’m really honored we are a part of it and can tell the stories of these places.

 My parents instilled in their four children, and I’m the youngest of four, that being of service to others—that was it, that was the Roberts creed.
 My mother went to Howard University on a $100 Scripps-Howard Scholarship, and it was her community that raised money to help her get on the train and go off to school.
 My parents remember how it took a community to help them, and so they instilled that in their children.
 And Nicest Places is an extension of that.
 If there was an underlying theme that I saw in all the entries, it was faith, family and friends.
 Places may look different, but we’re all the same in what is important to us.